Yes, all small businesses are different.

-To avoid this, your business should be flexible and your team should always be up to date with the latest technologies and trends.
+To avoid this, your business should be flexible and your team should always be up to date with the latest technologies and market trends.

-7. Join networking events
+7. Join networking events for small business owners

 Conferences, trade shows, and conventions are the perfect place to make links with other industry professionals and show off your business to prospective clients and power customers.

-While your business might not make sales on the day, the people that you will meet could result in long lasting partnerships that should stimulate growth.
+While your business might not make sales on the day, the people that you will meet could result in long-lasting partnerships that should stimulate growth.

 Rather than always talking about your own business at a conference, take the time to listen and learn to others talk about their own experience, too.